cloudmesh-community/book/chapters/faas/openwhisk.md

-# OpenWhisk
+# OpenWhisk :o:

-::o: TODO students can contribute this section
+:o: TODO students can contribute this section